Helge07/RaspiTrigger/README.md

 ## Introduction
 When photographing water drop sculptures, exact timing is very important:

-− The size and release time of the drops must be precisely controlled by solenoid valves.
+- the size and release time of the drops must be precisely controlled by solenoid valves,
-− The flashes must triggered within milliseconds.
+- the flashes must triggered within milliseconds,
-− The flash duration must be < 100 microseconds to freeze the movement
+- the flash duration must be < 100 microseconds to freeze the movement

 ## Requirements
 Until now solutions for exact, reproducible timing are based on